-As the primary development sites are situated some distance from the Town Centre, to ensure that new residents use the Town Centre facilities and that the Town Centre can cope with the extra pressure placed on it, there is a requirement for these sites to contribute to Town Centre parking, sustainable transport routes into the centre, way-finder directional signage, historical signage and maps of the town.
-This will avoid the estate becoming a dormitory estate, tacked onto the side of the town, but not integrated with the town.

-The residents of the new development will impact on the Town Centre, its facilities and on existing open spaces.
+- 7.17.1 As the primary development sites are situated some distance from the Town Centre, to ensure that new residents use the Town Centre facilities and that the Town Centre can cope with the extra pressure placed on it, there is a requirement for these sites to contribute to Town Centre parking, sustainable transport routes into the centre, way-finder directional signage, historical signage and maps of the town.
+This will avoid the development becoming a dormitory development, tacked onto the side of the town, but not integrated with the town. - 7.17.2 The residents of the new development will impact on the Town Centre, its facilities and on existing open spaces.
 To avoid isolation from the rest of Newport Pagnell and to ensure a cohesive community, it is important that new residents regard the greater area of Newport Pagnell as their home.
-Policies NP2, NP3, NP7 and NP8 define how these development sites will contribute towards improving Newport Pagnell's Town Centre and open spaces areas that will be used by new residents.
-This includes providing for additional seating, notice boards, historical signage and way-finder signage.

-Milton Keynes Council's Supplementary Planning Documents and Guidance on development contributions only make a requirement for public art, so an additional contribution will be required for this infrastructure.
-This additional contribution is required to mitigate the impact of the development as users of the Town Centre increase, and will also meet the three tests set out in paragraph 204 of the National Planning Policy Framework.

-This is addressed in Policies NP2, NP3 and NP7.
+Policies NP2, NP3 and NP7 define how these development sites will contribute towards improving Newport Pagnell's Town Centre and open spaces areas that will be used by new residents.
+This includes providing for additional seating, notice boards, historical signage and way-finder signage. - 7.17.3 Milton Keynes Council's Supplementary Planning Documents and Guidance on development contributions only make a requirement for public art, so an additional contribution will be required for this infrastructure.
+This additional contribution is required to mitigate the impact of the development as users of the Town Centre increase, and will also meet the three tests set out in paragraph 204 of the National Planning Policy Framework. - 7.17.4 This is addressed in Policies NP2, NP3 and NP7.